FacePerceiver/FaRL/README.md

 ## Performence

-The following table illustrates their performences reported in the paper (Paper) or reproduced by using repo (Rep).
+The following table illustrates their performences reported in the paper (Paper) or reproduced using this repo (Rep).
 There are small differences between their performences due to code refactorization.

 | File Name | Task | Benchmark | Metric | Score (Paper/Rep) | Logs (Paper/Rep) |
 | ---- | ---- | ---- | --- | --- | --- |